 Why Decluttering Always Comes Before Decorating

-Before buying a single new item, work through each room with a simple three-box method: one box to keep, one to donate, and one to discard.
+Before buying anything new, work through each room with a three-box method: one box to keep, one to donate, and one to discard.
 The target is removing roughly 20% of visible objects from each room.
-This number consistently makes rooms feel more spacious and more peaceful without any spending at all.
+That number consistently makes rooms feel more spacious and calmer — without spending a cent.

-This step is the highest-return action in any home refresh, and it is completely free.
+This is the highest-return action in any home refresh, and it is completely free.

-How Buying Too Small Ruins an Otherwise Good Budget Refresh
+How Buying Too Small Ruins an Otherwise Good Refresh

-• Wall art hung above a sofa should be 60 to 75 percent of the sofa’s width
+- Wall art above a sofa should be 60 to 75 percent of the sofa’s width.

-• Bedside lamps should sit at roughly the same height as your shoulder when sitting upright in bed
+- Bedside lamps should sit at roughly shoulder height when you are sitting upright in bed.

-• A dining table should have at least 36 inches of clearance on all sides for comfortable movement
+- A dining table should have at least 36 inches of clearance on all sides.

 These rules cost nothing to follow and prevent the most common and most expensive decorating mistakes.